It is crazy to me how often I get asked, “Is Norwex a scam?” The answer is the same every time

 - Do the sellers enjoy buying and using the products for their own good and not only as part of the gig?

-When you become a Norwex distributor, all you have to do is sign up for the starter kit, pay $9.99 for S&H and agree to sell at least $2,000 worth of products in the first three months.
+When you become a Norwex consultant, all you have to do is sign up for the starter kit, pay $9.99 for S&H and agree to sell at least $2,000 worth of products in the first three months.
 It’s completely up to you how you choose to get started, and you’re receiving all the products and business manuals, guides, forms, and catalogs you need to become a successful seller.
 You can either purchase the kit outright, or get it for free and use that as motivation to get some parties booked and start selling.
 If you don’t sell at least $2,000 in the first three months, you are billed $200, which is still less than the cost of everything you receive.

 Scam Concern 2